nlpsandbox/nlpsandbox.io/wiki/608958-PartnerOrganizations.md

 Patient information derived from academic research, health care and clinical trials are off limit for traditional data-to-model benchmarking.
 Existing barriers include the access to big and sensitive data and the lack of effective framework for assessing the performance and generalizability of NLP tools.

 The NLP Sandbox adopts a model-to-data architecture to enable developers to evaluate the performance of their tools on public and private datasets.
-In this framework, the tools submitted for evaluation are pulled by one or more Data Hosting Sites on-boarded into the NLP Sandbox benchmarking network.
-A given tool is then evaluated against the private data available at the Data Hosting Sites.
-This evaluation is performed in a secured environment fully controlled by a partner organization.
-Once the evaluation is complete, only the performance of the tool is returned by the partner organization to the NLP Sandbox where it is made available to the community in leaderboards.
+In this framework, the tools submitted for evaluation are pulled by one or more data hosting sites onboarded into the NLP Sandbox benchmarking network.
+A tool is then evaluated against the private data available at different data hosting sites, that are secure environments fully controlled by partner organizations.
+Once the evaluation is complete, the performance of the tool is returned by the partner organization to the NLP Sandbox where it is made available to the community in leaderboards.
 As we continue to evaluate tools, the best performing tools will move to the top of the leaderboards enabling users (e.g. health systems) to identify the best tools for their sites.

 ![NLP Sandbox Benchmarking Infrastructure]